About Singapore: Inside Out’s narrative and ideas

 Very far, if branded and presented with a longer-term plan.
 From a tourism perspective, it is strategic to have a tourism product that reaches out to the audience instead of baiting them from afar.
 That is the nature of evangelisation to new audiences.
 From a content perspective, we have so much to share, so much to bring to a global creative conversation.
 The Singapore Tourism Board understood this and that understanding was the foundation to a great partnership with equally invested parties, which has made the current editions successful.
 Marketing Singapore as an arts and culture destination is quite new.
 More insight into the actual creative tourism behaviours and spending in Singapore is important feedback.

 But Singapore:Inside Out must not fall into the trap of being a trade show, advertising our artworks on a slideshow, which is logistically much easier as it does not require design and is more cost effective to execute.
 That would be a detrimental representation of the art and, therefore, of the brand’s perceived value by its audiences.
 This is highly likely to happen if there is a lack of sophistication in the design process and understanding of how the arts work.
 If we are already viewed as efficient and unimaginative by overseas audience, they definitely do not need to be reminded of that.

 Where would you like for Singapore: Inside Out to pop up next and why?

-Maybe Nepal.
-It probably wouldn’t work well, but I just think it would make such a fascinating contrast, between two very young Republics (Nepal’s independence was in 2008) but with such wildly different backgrounds, history and context.
-We always obsess with how ‘young’ our nation is and sometimes use it as a convenient excuse to avoid difficult discussion.
+For purely personal preferences, with no consideration for where our largest tourist markets are from, maybe Nepal.
+It probably would not work well, but I think it would make such a fascinating contrast, between two very young republics (Nepal abolished its monarchy in 2008) with such wildly different backgrounds, history and context.
+We always obsess over how ‘young’ our nation is and sometimes use it as a convenient excuse to avoid difficult discussions.
 Nepal is not a young country by any means.
 Maybe that contrast will strike a chord with both audiences.